-SRCE (ARRAY OF STRUCT) - an array of structures to define what data is to be captured.
+SRCE (ARRAY OF STRUCT) - an array of structures to define what data is to be contured to define what data is to be captured.

 QTY (USINT) - the number of variables (from 1 to 8) to be captured.
-(Same as the number of array elements in SRCE or the number of structure members in DEST.)
+(Same as the number of array elements in SRCE or the number of structure members in to store the captured data.

+DEST.)

-DEST (ARRAY OF STRUCT) - an array of structures
+$DEST\ (ARRAY\ OF\ STRUCT)\ \hbox{- an array of structures}$